Motor racing-Verstappen fastest in Bahrain Grand Prix practice | Sports-Games

 Friday's practice sessions were each one hour long, the format changed since last year when they lasted 90 minutes.
 New Ferrari signing Carlos Sainz was fourth fastest in session two, with team mate Charles Leclerc fifth in the earlier one.

-Mexican Sergio Perez, Verstappen's new team mate, was sixth and 10th respectively.
+Mexican Sergio Perez, Verstappen's new team mate, was sixth and 10th respectively and said he was still getting a feeling for the car.
 Australian Daniel Ricciardo, taking Sainz's place at McLaren, was ninth and sixth.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)